loki-NK/eodstats/README.md

 ### Updated README

 This is an updated README file using GitHub API.
-Date: Feb 6, 2025
+Date: Apr 11, 2025